wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 println "${file.size()} lines"
 ===> 3 lines
 ```
-While File.write is a destructive call, File.append leaves the existing content in place, adding the new text to the end of the file.
+While File.write is a destructive call, File.append leaves the existing content in place, adding the new text to the end of the file.

 Did you notice the operator overloading in action?
 The << operator is equivalent to the append() method call.
-(See Section 3.7, Operator Overloading, on page 50  for more information.)
+(See Section 3.7, Operator Overloading, on page 50  for more information.)

 **Merging Several Text Files**
 ```bash